a historian's perspective

 An undercurrent is the immediacy of those New Yorkers.
 But, is it just an undercurrent?

 One thing is very important.
 It is wrong to think most states are into this quarantine stuff.
 What is critical?
-This short video my wife sent me is quite helpful and yet, brief.
+This short video is quite helpful and yet, brief.
 While COVID-19 is high on the national consciousness, those most not affected and those most affected are watching the whole thing on TV and various other methods.
 Now, what do I mean?
 Not affected are those with a job who are not directly affected, like me; actually, slightly affected.

 Those who are sick, really sick by this Coronavirus, are a growing number but how can you say it, are not the majority of the populace, and thank God.
 They are probably not in a good state to watch television, anyway.
-And, those of you who received a pink slip thanks to this invisible enemy, as the promise you can be back to work by Easter floats around, should be considered most affected; I bet you are watching a lot of TV.
+And, those of you who received a pink slip thanks to this invisible enemy, as the promise you can be back to work by Easter floated around, should be considered most affected; I bet you are watching a lot of TV.
 It is slowly hitting home, day by day, yet many of us in some 16 states, as of today, are stay-at-homes.
 Those affected most surely are the travel industries, all the airlines and hotels and entertainment folks.
 Restaurants have an outlet, if people order, although each day it is getting bleaker and bleaker for them.
 But, not many can say they did an order for a delivery meal from a Disneyland restaurant to save Disneyland jobs, and very, very few are booking any jet tickets to save pilot jobs and all the others associated with an airport (or train or bus stations) like customer services, taxi services etc.

 Nor, can an uber or taxi driver who depends on driving say, “Oh, I can work at home and get me a paycheck.”